eferreirafilho/demeter-paper-simulations/README.md

 Vehicle can only move between allowed waypoints (as will be created in common/problem.pddl).

+For now, the generated plan will always be a sequence of **move** actions than a **get_data** action and a **transmit_data** action.
+The aim here is to exemplify the integration of systems.
+Future work will deal with more complex actions and systems, in which automated planning will have a greater impact.

 ## Prerequisite (all in this repo):

 -ROSPlan: